amidekisa/amidekisa/README.md

 </div>

 Welcome to my GitHub!
-I am a Geospatial Scientist and a former NASA Earth and Space Science Fellow with expertise in geospatial data science, remote sensing, and environmental change.
-My research focuses on applying big geospatial data, cloud computing, and machine learning to tackle complex environmental challenges, including drought early warning, land cover change detection, and flood hazard monitoring.
+I am a Geospatial Scientist and former NASA Earth and Space Science Fellow with expertise in geospatial data science, remote sensing, and environmental change.
+My research leverages big geospatial data, cloud computing, and machine learning to address complex environmental challenges, including drought early warning, flood monitoring, and land use change detection.

-I am passionate about developing scalable, data-driven solutions that advance our ability to understand and respond to environmental risks.
-With experience in tools such as Google Earth Engine, Python, and cloud-based GIS, I enjoy bridging science and technology to create practical applications that support decision-making.
+Passionate about developing scalable, data-driven solutions, I work at the intersection of science and technology to advance our ability to understand and respond to environmental hazards.
+With hands-on experience in tools such as Google Earth Engine, Python, and geospatial AI, I specialize in transforming large-scale Earth observation data into actionable insights that support decision-making and real-world applications.

 ![Alemayehu Midekisa's GitHub stats](https://github-readme-stats.vercel.app/api?username=alemayehumidekisa)]